 The rules became effective on 1 January 2010 and are not retroactive.
 Hence, they do not apply to previously approved projects, even though the Swedish Research Council would prefer that everyone publish with open access.
 Recent studies show that open access publications are disseminated more quickly and cited more frequently.
 This is one reason why increasingly more research funding bodies are requiring open access.

-If a publisher´s standard agreement does not permit parallel publication within 6 months, the researcher must demand that the publisher make an exception.
+If a publisher´s standard agreement does not permit parallel publication within six and twelve months, respectively, (the latter for U and HS), the researcher must demand that the publisher make an exception.
 The parties concerned may use the supplementary agreement that can be found here.
 If the publisher does not accept these terms, the researcher should publish in another journal.
-Only in exceptional cases can the Swedish Research Council extend the period preceding open access (up to 12 months maximum), under the condition that the researcher can document his/her efforts to meet the 6-month requirement.
+Only in exceptional cases can the Swedish Research Council extend the period preceding open access to twelve or 24 months, respectively, the latter for U and HS, under the condition that the researcher can document his/her efforts to meet the requirement.

-The Swedish Research Council´s position on open access has been developed in collaboration with the Association of Swedish Higher Education (SUHF).
+The Swedish Research Council´s position on open access has been developed in collaboration with the Association of Swedish Higher Education (SUHF) and the National Library of Sweden.

 Frequent asked questions about open access